 - Put a clean sanitary towel in the fridge and then use it

-- Keep hydrated to avoid passing concentrated urine which can sting more
+- Drink lots of water to avoid passing concentrated urine which can sting more

 - Eat a high fibre diet to avoid constipation and straining

 - Take paracetamol (the amount recommended on the packet)

 You’ve had a big operation and it may take about six weeks for your wound to heal.
 Here are tips for looking after yourself: